danielrepflux/Repflux/README.md

-## Proximity Notifications
+## Coupons on your Phone

 Traditional marketing is too expensive!
-You can put an advertisement for your business in many places but get minimal results.
+You can place an advertisement for your business in many places but get minimal results.
 The solution?
 Get your regular customers to come in more often and spend more at your business with each visit.

 How?
 QR Codes.